MohitGoel92/Classification/README.md

 - 'K' is a hyperparameter, which means it is not a learnt parameter.
 We must therefore obtain the correct/optimal number of K-Neigbours from parameter tuning.
 - The right value depends on which error metric is most important to us in regards to the business objective.
 For instance, if we need to capture all the true positives we focus more on recall.
 If we must ensure all the predicted positives are correct, we may focus more on precision; finding the balance using the F1 score.
 - A common approach is to use the *Elbow Method*.
 This emphasises the kinks in the curve of the error rate as a function of K. Beyond this point, the rate of improvement slows or stops.
+The main aim therefore being to identify a model with low 'K' and low error rate.
 The diagram below illustrates this.

 <p align="center"> <img width="500" src= "/Pics/KNN3.png"> </p>